Evgeniya-mi/Diploma/README.md

-Repeating the best experiment to analyze, save, and apply the model Implementation of the Bert model in Financial model
+Repeating the best experiment to analyze, save, and apply the model.
+Implementation of the Bert's model predictions  in Financial model